A multi-centre polyp detection and segmentation dataset for generalisability assessment: Methods

 \subsection{Ethical and privacy aspects of the data}

-Our multi-center polyp detection and segmentation dataset consists of colonoscopy video frames that represent varied patient population imaged at six different centers including Egypt, France, Italy, Norway and the United Kingdom (UK).
-Each center was responsible for handling the ethical, legal and privacy of the relevant data.
-The data collection from each center included either two or all essential steps described below: \begin{itemize} \item[1.]
+Our multi-centre polyp detection and segmentation dataset consists of colonoscopy video frames that represent varied patient population imaged at six different centres including Egypt, France, Italy, Norway and the United Kingdom (UK).
+Each centre was responsible for handling the ethical, legal and privacy of the relevant data.
+The data collection from each centre included either two or all essential steps described below: \begin{itemize} \item[1.]
 Patient consenting procedure at each individual institution (required) \item[2.]
 Review of the data collection plan by a local medical ethics committee or an institutional review board \item[3.]
-Anonymization of the video or image frames (including demographic information) prior to sending to the organizers (required) \end{itemize} Table~\ref{tab:patientConsentingInfo} illustrates the ethical and legal processes fulfilled by each center along with the endoscopy equipment and recorders used for the data collected.
+Anonymization of the video or image frames (including demographic information) prior to sending to the organizers (required) \end{itemize} Table~\ref{tab:patientConsentingInfo} illustrates the ethical and legal processes fulfilled by each centre along with the endoscopy equipment and recorders used for the data collected.